 Panos Stinis specializes in scientific computing with application interests in model reduction of complex systems, multiscale modeling, uncertainty quantification, and machine learning.

 He moved to PNNL in 2014, where he is currently leading the Computational Mathematics group.
-His recent research interests include multiscale modeling, uncertainty quantification, and machine learning.
 He serves as the co-director of the Physics-Informed Learning Machines (PhILMs) multi-institution collaboration and leads the Digital Twin Component Development thrust of the Energy Storing Materials Initiative.

 Disciplines and Skills